Title of PhD: Half Lives and Bare Life: an Informal Geography of Chernobyl

 (BA) First Class hons in Geography, University of Birmingham

 Thom completed his BA in Geography in 2008 and was awarded a first class honors.
 He achieved an MSc in ‘Enterprise, Environment, and Place’ in 2009 writing a dissertation titled ‘A Warm Glow: Chernobyl Children and their Charities’.
-He will be completing his PhD at the University of Birmingham in early 2013.
+He will be completing his PhD at the University of Birmingham in 2015.